Greece travel

 Byzantium suffered invasions from the Germanic Lombards and Turkish Avars, and during the 7th century huge areas of the Balkans had been lost to the Turks and the Slavs.

 The Emperor Maurice was assassinated in 602 after twenty years of rule, and this led to both civil war and war with external factors.
-In 610 Heracilus came to the throne, and he managed to defeat the Persians in 628 after years of wars.
+In 610 Heraclius came to the throne, and he managed to defeat the Persians in 628 after years of wars.
 Although this was an important victory, returning Syria, Palestine and Egypt to Byzantium, the Empire was seriously weakened.
 Internally it suffered conflicts between different Christian fractions, and together with the weakened economy after so many wars, the Byzantine empire was to suffer many setbacks from the invading Arabs.

 The Arabs were now Muslim, and the new religion had given them inspiration to expand, and they took large parts of the Byzantine empire, including Palestine, Syria, Egypt, Mesopotamia and large parts of Asia Minor.